 “…I can’t bear the thought of what could happen to him.”
 Ben brought a hand to his cheek and wiped away a tear.
 Dennis put a reassuring hand on his shoulder.

 “I hear you, Ben.
 It’s something we all worry about.
 The bond we Tamers share with our Kreatures is powerful.
 When you lose a Kreature, you lose part of yourself.
 But always remember that it goes both ways.
-Wherever you go, that part of Slash will always live on within you.”
+Wherever you go you’ll always carry that part of him with you.”

 “You’re right… thanks.
 That makes me feel a little bit better.”

 “No prob,” Dennis said.
 “Anyway, Henry’s water is looking pretty scummy.
 Can you go fetch me some buckets of fresh water?
-The faucet’s at the end of the hallway.”
+The faucet’s near the storage sheds at the other end of the bunker.”

 “Anything else?”
 Ben asked.